Monica Witt: Education

 According to her curriculum vitae, Witt has a bachelor's degree from University of Maryland, College Park, a master's degree from George Washington University (GWU), and Persian-language certification from the Defense Language Institute.

 When Witt returned from Iran to her studies at GWU, she had "transformed."
 Now wearing hijabs and speaking highly of Iran and her conversion to Islam, she was described by her classmates as "extreme."
-Another student in Witt's graduate program said that Witt's capstone presentation was a "love letter to Iran" that downplayed that nation's nuclear program; when Witt received strong push-back from her committee members, "she was almost offended that the assumption that Iran was a peace-loving nation would even be questioned […] She was visibly upset."
+Another student in Witt's graduate program said that Witt's capstone presentation was a "love letter to Iran" that downplayed the threat potential of that nation's nuclear energy program; when Witt received strong pushback from her committee members, "she was almost offended that the assumption that Iran was a peace-loving nation would even be questioned […] She was visibly upset."

 Career

 As both a servicemember and civilian contractor, Witt worked with military intelligence and had access to "ongoing counterintelligence operations and the true names of intelligence assets and the identities of American officials involved in their recruitment."